All Rights Are Individual

 There’s something more to know about this necessary task of uprooting, extirpating, and annihilating the deadly dogma of determinism, and that something is this:

-It is an elementary matter to achieve, an absurdly simple task to perform.
+It is an elementary matter to achieve, a simple task to perform.

 In fact, defeating determinism is child’s play — and do you know why?